-One of the earliest pieces of content that helped Glassdoor dominate the market was their data driven content assets.
-If you own the data; you can create assets that stand out and bring to light facts and insights that journalists, reporters and bloggers will fight over.
-If the data is related to social issues, global problems or anything that truly can pull on the heart strings — the data you’re sitting on could push your brand into a position that most marketers only dream of reaching.
+One of the earliest pieces of content that helped Glassdoor dominate the market was its data-driven content assets.
+If you own the data, you can create assets that stand out and bring to light facts and insights that journalists, reporters, and bloggers will fight over.
+If the data is related to social issues, global problems, or anything that truly can pull on the heartstrings — the data you’re sitting on could push your brand into a position that most marketers only dream of reaching.

 Data can be powerful.

 Rich Barton acted as the co-founder & Chairman of Glassdoor from 2007 to 2018.
-If you’re not familiar with Rich; I strongly advise you to take the time to learn about his companies as he’s also the founder of Zillow and Expedia.
-All sites that have unlocked ridiculous value in the market through content and data.
-Back in 2017, Rich wrote a piece called the “New Age Of Marketing” and it speaks to the success that Glassdoor has had by thinking differently about how SEO should be done:
+If you’re unfamiliar with Rich, I strongly advise you to take the time to learn about his companies, as he’s also the founder of Zillow and Expedia.
+All sites have unlocked ridiculous value in the market through content and data.
+Back in 2017, Rich wrote a piece called the “New Age Of Marketing,” and it speaks to the success that Glassdoor has had by thinking differently about how SEO should be done:

 Queue the return of Don Draper — or, more accurately, his grandson — who loves a good tagline, but also appreciates the beauty of a well-built spreadsheet.
 The future is a diverse and modern marketing team, made up of the clever analytical marketer who uses big data to make smarter decisions, the public relations expert who finds ways to help the brand tell great stories, the social media guru who knows how to stay on top of the latest channels and engage directly with consumers, and, yes, the artist/storyteller who can move people to tears.